reuteras/dfirws/README.md

 Extra tools can be installed in a running **dfirws** sandbox with the script **dfirws-install.ps1**.
 To list available tools run **Get-Help dfirws-install.ps1**.
 To install a tool run **dfirws-install.ps1 -<tool>**.

-If you like to run your own PowerShell code to customize **dfirws** you can copy *local\defaults\customize.ps1* to *local\customize.ps1* and modify it.
-Observe that the latest version of PowerShell will be installed when you start **dfirws** which at the moment is PowerShell 7 and that some things are different from earlier versions of PowerShell.
+If you like to run your own PowerShell code to customize **dfirws** you can copy *local\defaults\customize-sandbox.ps1* to *local\customize.ps1* and modify it.
+Observe that the latest version of PowerShell will be installed when you start **dfirws** and that version will be used to run the script.
+Currently this is PowerShell 7.4.x and some things are different from earlier versions of PowerShell.

 More usage information is available in the [wiki](https://github.com/reuteras/dfirws/wiki).
 A local copy of the wiki is available by clicking on the **dfirws wiki** link on the desktop.